“Why would they spend their money on me?”

 They are not spending their money on YOU

 Going back to my survey respondent who said:

 “Why should a school spend their money on me instead of on the kids?”

-I’m sure you can see by now that, when she truly comes to believe in value of her work and understands the difference that she can make, she’ll know that when the school invests in her, they are spending the money on the kids.
-Likewise, when somebody decides to invest money in working with you, they are not actually spending the money on you, they are investing that money in solving their problem.
-In other words they are spending it on themselves…. you just happen to be the means by which they do that.
+I’m sure you can see by now that, when she truly comes to believe in the value of her work and understands the difference that she can make, she’ll know that when the school invests in her, they are spending the money on the kids.
+Likewise, when somebody decides to invest money in working with you, they are not actually spending the money on you, they are investing that money into solving their problem.
+In other words, they are spending it on themselves…. you just happen to be the means – the vehicle – by which they do that.

 So if having read this you recognise that deep down you don’t believe in the value of the work you do then it’s essential you find a way to build that sense of value.
-To do whatever you need to do to really get it in the muscle for you that “Yes, my work is truly valuable”.
+To do whatever you need to do to really get it ingrained and embodied that “Yes, what I do is truly valuable”.

-And if you know someone who is struggling with the issue of self-worth, value, and “Am I good enough to charge what I charge?” please share this with them.
+And if you know someone who is struggling with issues of self-worth, value, and questions like “Am I good enough to charge what I charge?” please share this with them.

 Because of my own journey on the way to creating a business that I love, I’m all about teaching you how to create a sustainable business that you actually enjoy running – rather than falling out of love with it along the way, and maybe burning out too.
 In this guide, I share the 4 key elements you need to consider if you are to create a business you can fall in love – and STAY in love with.
 You can sign up for this free guide here